Science - Dual Enrollment

 Credits 1

-Chemistry 2: Introduction to College Chemistry (CHM 111) is a rigorous second-year chemistry course that will cover the first semester of college chemistry.
-The course will explore the fundamental laws, theories, and mathematical concepts of chemistry.
-Topics include matter, measurement, atomic structure, moles, nomenclature, chemical reactions, stoichiometry, electronic structure of the atom, chemical bonding, thermochemistry, and gases.
+Chemistry 2: Introduction to College Chemistry is a rigorous second-year chemistry course that explores the fundamental laws, theories, and mathematical concepts of chemistry.
+Students will cover topics including matter, measurements, atomic structure, moles, nomenclature, chemical reactions, stoichiometry, electronic structures of the atom, chemical bonding, thermochemistry, and gasses.
 Advanced laboratory skills will be developed as part of this course.
 Students may only take either AP Chemistry or Chemistry 2: Introduction to College Chemistry (DE) for credit.
+Successful completion of this course equates to CHM 111 General Chemistry I (4 credits) at NOVA.

 Environmental Science (DE)